nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * Balancing between simplicity of use when no arguments are provided, and flexibility for users who might want additional information.

 <div style="page-break-before: always;"></div>

+### Command History feature

+#### Implementation

+The operation is exposed in `CommandBox` and `CommandHistory`.

+The user keystroke will be read in `CommandBox#handleKeyStroke`, which will call the appropriate method in `CommandHistory` to retrieve the previous and next commands.
+The retrieved commands are passed into `CommandBox#commandTextField` to be displayed.

+Given below is an example usage scenario and how the Find mechanism behaves at each step.

+Step 1.
+The user launches the application for the first time.
+All contacts are displayed by default.

+Step 2.
+The user executes `find n/David t/friend t/football` to search for a matching contact.

+Step 3.
+User wants to retrieve previous command and presses the `UP` key.

+Step 4. `CommandBox#handleKeyStroke` reads the `UP` keystroke and calls `CommandHistory#getPreviousCommand`.

+Step 5. `CommandHistory` retrieves the previous command and returns it.

+Step 6. `CommandBox` displays the previous command in the Command Box.

+#### Design considerations:

+**Aspect: Implementation of Command History:**

+* **Option 1 (current choice):** Generate `CommandHistory` as a Singleton class.
+    * Pros: Ensures that there is only one set of history that is tracked.
+    * Cons: Complicates testing as different versions of history cannot be created.

+* **Option 2:** Generate `CommandHistory` as a normal class.
+    * Pros: Makes testing easier as multiple `CommandHistory` objects can be created with different history to test different conditions.
+    * Cons: Possible conflicting history if `CommandHistory` is not updated properly.

+### Command Assistant feature

+#### Implementation

+The operation is exposed in `SystemCommand`, specifically in `SystemCommand#execute`.

+The user keystroke will be read in `CommandBox#handleKeyStroke`.
+The user input will be evaluated by `SystemCommand#execute` to determine the appropriate help message to display.

+Given below is an example usage scenario and how the Find mechanism behaves at each step.

+Step 1.
+The user launches the application for the first time.
+All contacts are displayed by default.

+Step 2.
+The user enters `find ` to search for a matching contact.

+Step 3. `CommandBox#handleKeyStroke` reads `find ` keystroke and calls `SystemCommand#execute`.

+Step 4. `SystemCommand` evaluates the user input and returns the appropriate help message.

+Step 5.
+CONNECTIONS will display a help message in `ResultDisplay`.

+#### Design considerations:

+**Aspect: Implementation of Command Assistant:**

+* **Option 1:** Create a `AssistantCommand` class which extends from `Command` to handle the features of `Command Assistant`.
+    * Pros: Simplifies implementation as only an additional subclass needs to be created.
+    * Cons: Creates an additional command that users may be able to utilise, which they are not supposed to.

+* **Option 2 (current choice):** Create a new type of command called `SystemCommand` that does not extend from `Command`.
+    * Pros: Prevents potential issues such as users using an additional command which they are not supposed to use.
+    * Cons: Requires additional code to interface with `Logic`, 'MainWindow` and `CommandBox`.

 ### [Proposed] Partial data recovery feature
 Allows the user to recover partial data if the data file becomes corrupted.